PrefectHQ/prefect/docs/orchestration/flow-runs/task-runs.md

   inc.map([0, 1, 2, 3, 4, 5])
 ```

-You can retrieve all of the mapped results or a single result at a time:
+You can retrieve all of the mapped results or a single result:
 ```python
 from prefect.backend import TaskRunView